Muscle hypertrophy is a confusing subject.

 What do I mean by “heavy compound” lifting, though?

-By “heavy,” I mean that you should work primarily with weights in the range of 75 to 85% of your one-rep max (1RM), which includes weights that you can do 6 to 10 reps with before failing.
+By “heavy,” I mean that you should work primarily with weights in the range of 75 to 85% of your one-rep max (1RM), which generally means working in rep range of 4 to 12 reps.

 There are a lot of strength training programs that check off these boxes, but I recommend you start with a proven classic like the push pull legs (PPL) routine.